Badai Pasti Berlalu (album)

-Badai Pasti Berlalu (/id/; The Storm Will Surely Pass) is the 1977 soundtrack to the Indonesian film of the same name.
+Badai Pasti Berlalu (/id/; The Storm Will Surely Pass) is the soundtrack to the 1977 Indonesian film of the same name.
 Rolling Stone Indonesia listed it as the best Indonesian album of all time.
-Three of its songs, Badai Pasti Berlalu, Merpati Putih, and Merepih Alam, were listed by Rolling Stone as among the best Indonesian songs ever released.
+Three of its songs, the title song, "Merpati Putih", and "Merepih Alam", were listed by Rolling Stone as among the best Indonesian songs ever released.

-Recording and release
+Recording

 After the success of Badai Pasti Berlalu, Eros Djarot and Chrisye were approached by Irama Mas with a request to release the soundtrack as an album, offering to buy it for a flat fee.
 Although they considered their work on Badai Pasti Berlalu over and were already considering their next project, they agreed.

 Badai Pasti Berlalu was recorded in Pluit, Jakarta in a period of 21 days, led by composer Eros Djarot.
 The vocals were covered by Chrisye (who also played the bass) and Berlian Hutauruk, with Fariz Rustam Munaf and Keenan Nasution on the drums, Debby Nasution on the keyboard, and Yockie Suryoprajogo on both the keyboard and drums.